Overparameterized Linear Regression under Adversarial Attacks: Adversarial robustness of linear models

 Let us already now informally point out that the second part of Lemma~\ref{thm:asymptotics-linear-regression} states that for a sufficiently large problem, in the overparameterized region,

-We formalize the notion in Section~\ref{sec:non-asymptotic} using concentration of measure.
+We formalize the notion in Section~\ref{sec:non-asymptotic} using a concentration of measure.
 It follows from it that even for a fixed signal magnitude, the norm of the estimated parameter decays with the number of parameters for overparameterized problems, i.e., $\|\hat\beta\|_2 = \bigO\left((\frac{m}{n})^{-\frac{1}{2}}\right)$.
-The model becomes `smoother` as more parameters are added to the model.
+The model becomes \emph{`smoother'} as more parameters are added to the model.
 This naturally yields models more robust to $\ell_2$ perturbations.
-This can be observed in Figure~\ref{fig:double-descent-l2-isotropic}: after the local minima $\gamma = \frac{r}{r+ \sigma}$ in the standard risk, the risk is increasing with $\gamma$.
+This can be observed in Fig.~\ref{fig:double-descent-l2-isotropic}: after the local minima $\gamma = \frac{r}{r+ \sigma}$ in the standard risk, the risk is increasing with $\gamma$.
 However, the adversarial risk for, say, $\delta = 2$ is decreasing due to the tendency of the minimum-norm solution to select smoother solutions.
 Moreover, while the standard risk does not have better results in the overparameterized region than in the underparameterized region, the adversarial risk in the overparameterized region can actually be better than the adversarial risk in the underparameterized region.

-\subsection{Non-asymptotic results for the parameter $\ell_2$ norm}
+\subsection{Non-asymptotic results for the parameter $\ell_2$-norm}

-Central to our analysis of $\ell_2$ adversarial attacks is the idea that the parameter norm decays with the rate $\bigO\left((\frac{m}{n})^{-\frac{1}{2}}\right)$ even when the data generator parameter remain constant, i.e. $\|\beta\|_2 = r$.
-The next theorem formalizes this intuition.
-We do not attempt to provide the most general result, instead, our choice of formulation is motivated by the fact that many of the steps in proving this theorem can be carried on to the $\ell_1$ norm, as we will discuss later.
+Central to our analysis of $\ell_2$-adversarial attacks is the idea that the parameter norm decays with the rate $\bigO\left((\frac{m}{n})^{-\frac{1}{2}}\right)$ even when the data generator parameter remains constant, i.e. $\|\beta\|_2 = r$.
+This intuition is formalized in the theorem below.
+We do not attempt to provide the most general result, instead, our choice is motivated by the fact that many of the steps in proving this theorem can be carried on to the $\ell_1$-norm.

 \begin{theorem} Let the data be generated according to Eq.~\eqref{eq:linear-data-model}.
-Assume additionally that $m > n$ and: \begin{enumerate} \item The noise $\epsilon$ and the regressors $x$ are sub-Gaussian. \item the regressor vector $x$ is sampled from a rotationally invariant distribution. \end{enumerate} Then there exists constants $c, C > 0$ such that for all $t < \sqrt{\frac{m}{n}}$ with probability ${1 - 2\exp(- c t^2 n)}$ we have:
+Assume additionally that $m > n$ and: \begin{enumerate} \item The noise $\epsilon$ and the regressor $x$ are sub-Gaussian. \item the regressor $x$ is sampled from a rotationally invariant distribution. \end{enumerate} Then there exists constants $c, C > 0$ such that for all $t < \sqrt{\frac{m}{n}}$ with probability ${1 - 2\exp(- c t^2 n)}$ we have:

 \end{theorem}

 This theorem provides a non-asymptotic result and an exponential rate of convergence.
 It strengthens the assumptions from the previous section in two ways.
 First, it assumes the variables are sub-Gaussian, which is used to obtain an exponential rate of convergence.
 If this assumption is relaxed lower rates of concentration are obtained.
 For instance,~\citet{hastie_surprises_2019} does not assume this, which results in a convergence rate of $n^{-1/7}$.